jb753/turbigen/doc/tutorial.rst

 At no point have we used perfect gas relations --- a design class should make no assumptions about the equation of state.

-To evaluate Eqn. :eq:`eqn-eta` we straightforwardly calculate exit stagnation pressure from the specified pressure rise, and pass it together with inlet entropy through `fluid.set_P_s` and  `fluid.get_h` to evaluate the ideal exit enthalpy.
+To evaluate Eqn. :eq:`eqn-eta` we straightforwardly calculate exit stagnation pressure from the specified pressure rise, and pass it together with inlet entropy through :meth:`fluid.set_P_s() <ember.fluid.Fluid.set_P_s>` and  :meth:`fluid.get_h() <ember.fluid.Fluid.get_h>` to evaluate the ideal exit enthalpy.
 Then rearrange and use the definition of efficiency to find the work done:

 .. literalinclude:: ../tutorial/step3/turbigen_plugins/fan.py
    :language: python